GT-RAIL/isolation_cyoa/README.md

 Things to do:

-1. Synchronize the static files with dropbox
+1. Update dropbox links to use the dl.dropboxusercontent.com CORS link
 1. Videos UI
 1. Refine the UI